-The kind of content that will push a BOFU customer to buy your product can include case studies, vendor comparisons, trials, consultations, and live demos amongst other things.
 The right content will enable the positioning of your brand as better than your competitors.
-Give your customer all the information required to support the customer to make that final purchase.
+Give your customer all the information required to support the customer in making that final purchase.

 The main focus of the content marketing strategy is to identify and attract a well-defined audience, engage them and then drive action, the result being the sale of your product.

-Now, let’s look at the different types of content that fit into these three stages of the marketing funnel.
+Now, let’s look at the different types of content that fit into these three marketing funnel stages.